 Remember that the best mouse on this list might not be the same for everyone.
 Your hand’s size might be mid or large, and your choice of games also affects the best gaming mouse for you.
 For example, if you prefer playing FPS games, then you might not want to go for a mouse with tons of side buttons that are better suited for RPG or RTS games.

-Best Wired and Wireless Gaming Mouse 2023
+Best Wired and Wireless Gaming Mouse in UAE for 2023

 1. Razer Viper V2 Pro